 Identifying key areas for digital transformation

-Digital transformation can begin anywhere you have manual or redundant processes, or you suspect performance could be better.
+Digital transformation is an ongoing exercise in improvement and innovation at your organization; it can start wherever data, people, systems, technology, and processes converge.
 What processes can be improved?
 Where are the delays in getting data?
 Where are there gaps in visibility into workflows or customer interactions?
 Are there areas where you question the accuracy of the data going into your KPIs?
 Questions like these can help identify goals and a potential starting point.

 Digital transformation drives innovation